-In our case, we were traveling during the Covid-19 crisis so the lounge was not busy.
+In our case, we were traveling out of season so the lounge was not busy.
 Probably because of this we were given recliner cubicles free of extra charges.
 Food options were also more limited but adequate (no open buffet as usual).

 Since our layover in Dubai was almost 12 hours, we booked 8 hours in the Marhaba lounge, and were offered an extra 2 hours free of charge.

 Under normal circumstances we wouldn’t recommend any of the above options, apart from the Dubai Connect program (…and only if we qualified).